 A GUIDE TO THE WEIRD, WONDERFUL AND OBSCURE

 Is it safe to photograph bobolinks at a once-contaminated nuclear weapons plant?
 Is it possible to channel a medium from whatever realm she inhabits in the afterlife?
-Is that really a bathtub hanging from the ceiling?
+Is that an alligator over yonder?

 Did you know you can watch an unscripted star show with an audience of only eighteen?
 Find pieces of an exquisite old castle-like building all over the city?
 Hear a free concert outdoors in the dead of winter?
 Conduct your own paranormal investigation at a honky-tonk?
 See the world’s largest steam engines?
 Browse and buy animal skulls?

-Told with wonder, humor and a big dose of sentimentality, here is a travel guide that lauds those little (and little-known) treasures all over town.
+Told with wonder, humor, and a big dose of sentimentality, here is a travel guide that lauds those little (and little-known) treasures all over town.
 From a tower missing its church and a maze you can meditate your way through to a book relating to a real-life beheading and a memorial to the last passenger pigeon, Secret Cincinnati is an exuberant shout-out to all that makes Greater Cincinnati/Northern Kentucky the sometimes weird and always wonderful place it is.
-Learn more: www.facebook.com/SecretCincinnatiNKY.

 Want to know a secret?
 Or 89?